 There has been no significant change in the ecological status of the River Black upstream of the discharge.
 It has maintained its Q3, which is the value it has received since the start of this monitoring programme.
-There has been a slight increase in the SSRS score, increasing from 0.8 to 2.6 which is the highest score since 2018.
-The river at this point remains within the At Risk category.
+There has been an increase in the SSRS score, increasing from 2.4 to 4 which is the highest score to date.
+However, the river at this point remains within the At Risk category.